Nakajima Satoru F-1 Hero: Championship points

 At the conclusion of each race, points are awarded to the four finishers (5-3-2-1).
 At the end of the level, a champion is declared.
 In order to advance to the next level, the player is required to score the most points and be the champion of the level.
 If the player does not score the most points in the level, the player may use the password to return to the first race of the level and try again.
 For scoring the most points in Level 9, the player is declared the World Champion, wins the game overall, and a special screen is displayed.
 If the player did not win the championship, the game is over.

-Nakajima Satoru F-1 Hero
+Michael Andretti's World GP

 This game was the English-language version of Nakajima Satoru F-1 Hero.
 It was an original Formula One videogame released in 1988 and was popular in Japan during that decade.
 Andretti and Nintendo released this game two years later for a North American audience.